 1.2 Newton’s Basic Axioms

-Before stating the three laws of Newton, it is worth to clarify the difference between two terms, used to ‘’idealize’’ the representation of a body.
+Before stating Newton’s three axioms, we clarify the difference between two terms used to “idealize” the representation of a body.

 Particle.
-It is a representation of a solid having a considerable mass but a negligible size when measured with respect to a bigger reference (Beer et al., 2012).
-For example, when considering a car or group of cars driving across a huge bridge, their sizes with respect to those of the bridge are not considerable and thus only the effect of their weights applied on the bridge are taken in account.
-In the idealization model, each car is considered as a particle ‘’pushing’’ down on the bridge through its own weight.
-This is illustrated in figure 1.1.
+A “particle” is the representation of a solid having mass but negligible size with respect to the characteristic lengths in the system under study (Beer et al., 2012).
+For example, when considering a car or group of cars driving across a huge bridge, the cars are small with respect to the bridge, so only the effect of their weight applied to the bridge is considered.
+In the idealized model, each car is treated as a particle “pushing” down on the bridge via its weight.
+This is illustrated in Figure 1.1.